Certified Used Car Facts

 The used car certification process begins when a vehicle is removed from a rental fleet, the lease on a vehicle expires, a used auto is traded in, or a dealer purchases a vehicle via wholesale auction for resale to consumers.

-Certification doesn’t always ensure the quality of used cars, so be sure to verify the details of the auto dealer used car certification process by asking these questions:
+Certification doesn’t always ensure the quality of used vehicles, so be sure to verify the details of the auto dealer used car certification process by asking these questions:

 - Can I have a copy of the vehicle inspection checklist?
 An auto dealer should acknowledge what they inspected.